Lauren Montgomery

-Lauren Eve Montgomery (born May 4, 1980) is an American storyboard artist, director, character designer, producer and writer.
+Lauren Eve Montgomery (born May 4, 1980) is an American storyboard artist, director, character designer, producer, and writer.
+She is known for storyboarding the DC Comics animated series and movies.

 Early life

 Lauren Montgomery became interested in drawing as a youngster and developed an interest in animation.
-In 1998 she enrolled in the animation program at Loyola Marymount University's School of Film and Television where she graduated in 2002.
+In 1998, she enrolled in the animation program at Loyola Marymount University's School of Film and Television, where she graduated in 2002.

 Style

 According to Montgomery, "I was definitely influenced by the Disney films.
 Those were the drawings I was tracing and sketching during my early years.
 I would study each and every one of the princesses and draw them until I had them all down by heart.
 My facial features are still influenced somewhat by Disney characters.
 As I got older, I was definitely influenced by Bruce's style in Batman (referring to Bruce Timm and Batman: The Animated Series), and I started getting into anime, and some of the more subtle styles in anime drawing.
 The clothing is a little more detailed than the typical American animation – it's more believable, yet still simplified.
 It's the way they draw bodies and cloth that I kind of incorporate into my drawings, as well as certain aspects of how they would draw hair.
 So I'd say I have a few different influences in my art style."